hiromichinomata/sGMRFmix/README.md

 <img src="README-images/unnamed-chunk-24-1.png" width="45%" /><img src="README-images/unnamed-chunk-24-2.png" width="45%" />

-In reality, true structures are unknown.
-You should check estimated structures and consider whether it is reasonable.
+In reality, true structure are unknown.
+You should check estimated structure and consider whether it is reasonable.

 You can also see the structure of the anomaly state.
 To compare it with the normal operating modes will be helpful to investigate what caused